 2 to 3 cups (480 to 720ml) vegetable oil, for frying

-Rinse the chickpeas then place into a large bowl and cover with cool water by about 4 inches.
+Rinse the dried chickpeas then place into a large bowl and cover with cool water by about 4 inches.
 Cover and soak overnight or until the beans triple in size.
 Drain the soaked chickpeas, rinse, and then pat dry or add to a salad spinner to spin dry.

 Add chickpeas, scallions, garlic, herbs, salt, cumin, coriander, cardamom, cayenne, black pepper, and the baking powder to a bowl of a food processor.
 Pulse the mixture until very finely minced, but not pureed, scraping the bowl down as necessary.
 You should be able to press a handful together and have it hold it’s shape (it will be loose and a little crumbly).
 See our video and photos above for reference.